Serbian Americans: History

 Serb immigrants first came in significant numbers to the United States in the late 19th century from the Lika, Dalmatia, and Bay of Kotor regions.
-During this time, most Serb immigrants to the United States settled in mid-western industrial cities.
+The primary area of settlement for Serbian and Montenegrin Americans in the 19th century was California, particularly the San Francisco Bay Area.
+Serbs in mid-19th century Sacramento owned saloons, coffee salons, restaurants, and produce markets.

 Other Serbs often found employment in mines, and numerous Serb families moved to mining towns in California, mostly in the Sierra Nevada.
 Amador County, in particular, had a large Serb population in the late 1880s and 1890s due to the California Gold Rush.
 The Saint Sava Serbian Orthodox Church in Jackson, built in 1894, was the first Serbian Orthodox church in America.

 Serbian miners, especially from Montenegro, and their families also settled in great numbers in Alaska, during the Klondike Gold Rush in the late 1890s with the primary areas of settlement being Juneau, Douglas, Fairbanks, and Sitka.
-By World War I there were two Serbian societies established, one in Juneau and other in Douglas (around Serbian Orthodox Churhc of Saint Sava) for the preservation of Serbian customs heritage in Alaska.
+By World War I there were two Serbian societies established, one in Juneau and other in Douglas (around Serbian Orthodox Church of Saint Sava) for the preservation of Serbian customs heritage in Alaska.
 In 1905 a newspaper called "The Serbian Montenegrin" was founded in Douglas.
 Serbs also made up a large number of the miners at the Treadwell gold mine until its collapse in 1917 and subsequent closure in 1922.
 In 1910, there was a massive explosion on the 1,100 foot level of the Mexican mine at Treadwell.
 39 men were killed, 17 of whom were Serbian.

 Serbian-Americans volunteered in the First Balkan War.
 During World War I, as many as 15,000 Serbian-American volunteers returned to the Balkans to fight for the Allied cause in their homeland, especially from Alaska and California.
 Serbs in the United States who did not volunteer to fight marched for the creation of Yugoslavia, sent aid to the Balkans through the Red Cross, formed a Serbian Relief Committee, and urged notable Americans to support the Serbian cause.
-Distinguished Serbian American scientist Mihajlo Pupin, a friend of U.S. President Woodrow Wilson, led the Serbian National Defence (SND), a Serbian-American organization which collected money and attempted to influence American public opinion with regard to the Balkans.
+Distinguished Serbian American scientist Mihajlo Pupin, a friend of U.S. President Woodrow Wilson, led the Serbian National Defence, a Serbian-American organization which collected money and attempted to influence American public opinion with regard to the Balkans.
 During World War I, Pupin's Consulate in New York served as a center of Serbian-American diplomacy and volunteering of Serbian Americans to the Serbian front.